Beltus/blog/_sc/2020-05-01-things-to-do-times-uncertainty.md

 ---
 layout: single
 published: true
-title: Four Things to Do as a Student During Times of Uncertainty.
+title: Four Things to Do as a Student at Times of Uncertainty.
 collection: sc
 author_profile: true
 read_time: true
 categories: [Blog] #[tutorials]
 excerpt: "
-There are millions of fishes in the sea but not everyone who goes fishing is able to catch one."
+How to Rise beyond the circumstances you find yourself in more powerful than ever."
 header:
     overlay_image: "https://beltus.github.io/vision/assets/images/galaxy.png"
     teaser: "https://cdn-images-1.medium.com/max/800/1*4lOndtfBCLTCFCUP4IrCbw.jpeg"